mincisun5296/VesselSummaryAIS/README.md

 `install.packages("devtools")`
 `devtools::install_github("mincisun5296/VesselSummaryAIS")`

+## Introduction of AIS data

+The AIS data consists of vessel and operational information for each signal.
+This package includes a test data (named AISdata) for users to have a basic understanding of its structure.\
+You may use the command-- `?AISdata` for more information.\

+You can also use the real AIS data from the [website](https://marinecadastre.gov/ais/), unzip the file and utilize the following command to load the data:`AISdata <- read.csv("dataname.csv", header = T)`

 ## Functions:
 ### 1. Vessel Summary within a Region
 The `summarizeship` function  allows user to specify the range of latitude and longitude of the study area, summarizing the number and dimensions of each ship type.\